-There is no settlement calculator for mild TBI claims, and determining the value of your case is usually best left to an experienced personal injury lawyer with a background handling brain injury cases.
+There is no official "settlement calculator" for TBI claims, whether the injury is mild or severe.
+Determining the potetnial value of your case is usually best left to an experienced personal injury lawyer with a background handling brain injury cases.

 Settlement values for mild traumatic brain injuries vary widely, and the specifics of each individual case go a long way toward determining the ultimate result.
-Generally the more severe the brain injury, the more settlement money the victim will receive.
-It may be years for the symptoms to show, and it’s important that every potential head injury be treated seriously.
+Generally, accident victims with a more severe injury and more extensive medical treatment are likely to receive a higher settlement.

 Mild traumatic brain injuries affect victims in different ways, and proving the effects of the injury require the services of a skilled personal injury lawyer with experience handling brain injury claims.
 Once you hire an attorney, they will investigate the claim, assess your damages and calculate the value based on the following factors:

 - Medical bills.
 This area covers a wide range of items that result from your brain injury.
-This can include hospital visits, imaging, doctor’s visits, rehab, mental health examinations, etc.
+This can include hospital visits, imaging, doctor’s visits, neurological examinations, etc.

 - Lost wages.
 If your mild TBI caused you to miss time from work, you can be compensated for those hours or days that you missed.